Under Dan Mullen, Florida has revived ghosts of Tebow, Urban and Spurrier

 Along the way, the Gators lost something worse than games – the program’s identity.
 Long associated with swashbuckling offenses, charismatic coaches and pinball scoreboards, Florida football became a bit boring.
 The program of Steve Spurrier’s Fun ‘n’ Gun, Meyer’s spread and Tim Tebow’s Promise had blended into the college football backdrop.

-Even when Florida won under Muschamp and McElwain – the Gators appeared in three SEC title games during that stretch – they lacked the familiar and endearing panache.
+Even when Florida won under Muschamp and McElwain – the Gators appeared in two SEC title games during that stretch – they lacked the familiar and endearing panache.

 Two games into the third season of coach Dan Mullen’s revival in Gainesville, everything feels familiar.
 Quarterback Kyle Trask is among the sport’s top quarterbacks, tight end Kyle Pitts is among the game’s most dominant players and the scoreboard – 44.5 ppg – has responded accordingly.
 The highest compliment to Mullen may be that a certain swagger has been returned – Florida football is fun again.